Kirsten Johnson: Early life

 Kirsten Johnson was born in 1965.
 Her father is C. Richard Johnson, a psychiatrist.

 Johnson was raised in Seattle and Wyoming in a Seventh-day Adventist family who placed restrictions on her access to film and television.
 She had no exposure to the medium until she attended Brown University.
 At Brown, Johnson was involved in Students Against Apartheid and took classes with Anani Dzidzienyo, who influenced her significantly.
+She graduated from there in 1987 with a BA in Fine Arts and Literature.

 Career

 Cinematography

-After graduating from Brown University in 1987 with a BA in Fine Arts and Literature, Johnson entered the filmmaking world in West Africa, where she got her start in both fiction and nonfiction genres.
+After graduating Johnson entered the filmmaking world in West Africa, where she got her start in both fiction and nonfiction genres.
 She then studied film in Paris, and went on to be a principal cameraperson for a variety of documentaries, traveling to numerous countries to do so.
 In total, she has over 40 credits as cinematographer.
 Including other jobs in the camera and electrical department, she has a total of over 70 credits in different movies.
 Some of her film credits include Derrida (2002), a documentary on French philosopher Jacques Derrida, the documentary Darfur Now (2006), and Pray the Devil Back to Hell (2008) which won the Tribeca Film Festival Best Documentary.
 She also worked on The Oath (2010) and Citizenfour (2014), both directed by Laura Poitras.
 The Oath is about Osama bin Laden's driver, Abu Jandal, for which Johnson won an award from Sundance.
 Citizenfour, which won the 2015 Academy Award for Best Documentary Feature, concerns Edward Snowden and his revelations about the NSA.
 Johnson has shot films about everything from the Evangelical Christian chastity movement (Virgin Tales, 2012), to terrorism in the Middle East (The Oath).
 Her cinematography is also featured in Michael Moore's Fahrenheit 9/11, the Academy Award-nominated short Asylum, the Emmy-winning Ladies First, and the Sundance premiere documentaries Finding North, This Film Is Not Yet Rated, and American Standoff.